 Danny and I moved to London at around this time.
 We had a ground floor flat on New North Road, London, N1.
 Islington.

 15.5.1989 The I.C.A..
 I remember this one for sure.
 They were really starting to explode now.
-I spoke to their agent, Pete Target who said the ‘phone in the office would not stop ringing with people wanted to put them on (ah, the days before email!).
+I spoke to their agent, Pete Target who said the ‘phone in the office would not stop ringing with people wanted to put them on.
 Pete put me on the guest list.
 I already had tickets.
 On the evening of the gig, it was sunny and warm.
 Danny and I got down to the I.C.A., I was working as band booker at The Rock Garden in Covent Garden by now so walked down after work.
 I guess the most important thing about this gig is that the album had come out two weeks before.
 There was a nice Our Price at the top of Neal Street in Covent Garden, I remember running down on the day of release to buy it.
-Being slightly breathless when I saw it displayed over the shop.
+Being slightly breathless when I saw it displayed all over the shop.
 I bought it on vinyl.

 22.5.1989 Dingwalls.
 My third time seeing them here and easily the best.
 This is one of my all time favourite gigs, it was mental.
 Packed – more so than The La’s gig.
 We danced and swayed and sang and beat Reni’s rhythms in the air.
 Absolutely flipping brilliant.
 I was pushed and pulled within the crowd, sometime seeing people I knew sometimes smiling at people I didn’t know.